-Our Tour Leaders will give you background information of the Cities and places we visit, but they will not enter the monuments with you.
-Audio guides are available for rental at some of the monuments

-- The walking distance during each day can normally vary between 5km and 10km.
+- Our Tour Leaders will give you background information of the Cities and places we visit, but they will not enter the monuments with you.
+Audio guides are available for rental at some of the monuments. - The walking distance during each day can normally vary between 5km and 10km.
 Wear comfortable shoes, drink lots of water and use sunscreen cream. - IMPORTANT Please bring no more than one medium size suitcase per person, up to 70cm (h) x 50cm (w) x 30cm (d) and one small backpack.
-We have to fit all the luggage in the one Tour Vehicle, see below - All bookings are subject to our terms and conditions, a copy of which are included in the booking form - Please request or download a copy of the latest tour schedule for the dates of the tours - Prices are based on two guests sharing a room - This tour is confirmed when the minimum number of 2 guests are booked on it - Prices are in £GBP - Hotels are subject to availability and may be changed for hotels of a similar standard - If you arrive in Málaga before the official tour start day, we may be able to organize accommodation in the same hotel for you, for a supplementary cost.
-However, we cannot provide the collection and transfer service, other than on the official tour start date.
-You would take a taxi or public transport to the hotel.
+We have to fit everybody's luggage in the Tour Vehicle. - All bookings are subject to our terms and conditions, which are included in the booking form. - Please request the latest tour schedule for the dates of the tours. - Prices are based on two guests sharing a room.
+Single supplements apply. - This tour is confirmed when the minimum number of 2 guests are booked on it. - Prices are in £GBP. - Hotels are subject to availability and may be changed for hotels of a similar standard. - If you arrive before the official tour start day, we may be able to organize accommodation in the same hotel for you, for a supplementary cost.
+We can only provide the collection and transfer service on the official tour start date.
+If you arrive beforehand, you take a taxi, or public transport, to the hotel.